 A: Some of our database providers supply a method for deep linking to individual titles.
 When possible we use those to link directly.
 Otherwise, we can only link you to the service and then you will have to find the title of interest.
 In some cases you can’t see the individual titles that are available until after you complete a search.

 Inter Library Services (ILS) supplies materials for you whether they are in the library or not.
-Go to the ILS page and choose ILS Login or Get A Scan.
-Enter your UT EID and password, and then at the Main Menu, choose "Change User Information."
-At the bottom of the "Personal Information" page, change "Location Status" to "Remote Delivery."
+Go to the Get a Scan page and click on the Get A Scan Request button.
+Enter your UT EID and password, and then complete the "Registration/Change User Information" form.
+At the bottom of the form, change "Location Status" to "Remote Delivery."
 Choose "Submit" and then choose the appropriate New Request.

 For more information about ILS, check the ILS FAQ page for Remote Delivery